bpm-diag/DIS-PIPE/README.md

 - *Dark data discovery*: which use the query functionality to give value to data involved in pipeline executions.

+## Demo
+A screen-cast showing the tool in action is available at: [https://youtu.be/of6Gi1XZVkU?si=wN-aDThjjMgVvRhr](https://youtu.be/of6Gi1XZVkU?si=wN-aDThjjMgVvRhr)

 ## Requirements
 To use the tool, you need to have installed docker on your machine.